PayamDiba/SERGIO/README.md

 * number_genes: total number of genes present in GRN
 * number_bins: total number of distinct cell types to be simulated
-* number_sc: total number of cells per cell type to be simulated
+* number_sc: total number o f cells per cell type to be simulated
 * noise_params: a single scalar or a list of size number_genes containing the genes’ noise amplitude parameter q in steady-state simulations or unspliced transcripts’ noise parameter in differentiation simulations.
 For differentiation simulations, small values (<0.5) are recommended.
 * noise_type: The type of genes' stochastic noise in steady-state or unspliced transcripts' noise type in differentiation simulations.
 Options: “dpd”, “sp”, “sd” (For more details, see the paper)
 * decays: a single scaler or a list of size number_genes containing the genes’ decay parameter for steady-state simulations or unspliced transcripts’ decay in differentiation simulations.